It isn’t right for us to throw our wrongdoings at someone else and expect them to apologise. We must apologise for our own words and actions.

-There is no point in apologising if we choose to repeat the same behaviour patterns.
-An apology should be backed by corrective action, so others are aware change will follow.
+A true apology isn’t about apportioning blame.
+It is about us recognising our part in the action and apologising for what we’ve done.
+There is no point in apologising, if we choose to repeat the same behaviour patterns.
+An apology should be supported by corrective action, so others are aware change will follow.
 Apologies shouldn’t be used to silence another person.